odisney2/crime/README.md

   c.
 Police Officers

-## 1. The following steps that this project take when it is executed:
+## 1. The following steps of this project:

   a.
 Download/create the two csv files